asciamanna/asciamanna.github.io/_drafts/collective-code-ownership-and-conways-law.md

 > Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
 > _**&mdash;Melvin E. Conway**_

-A humorous, often told, example of Conway's Law is that _"if a compiler is designed by four groups, you will get a four-pass compiler."_ In what is ostensibly a simple law there lies a deep understanding of the impacts people, teams, and their interactions have on the creation of software.
+A humorous, often told, example of Conway's Law is that _"if a compiler is designed by four groups, you will get a four-pass compiler."_ In what is ostensibly a simple law there lies a deep understanding of the impacts social dynamics and team interaction have on the creation of software systems.

 ## Inverse Conway Maneuver
 [The Inverse Conway Manuever](https://www.thoughtworks.com/radar/techniques/inverse-conway-maneuver) is an idea stemming from Conway's law.
 This approach recommends that you structure your software teams to promote your desired architecture.
 The teams will naturally modularize their code so that it mimics the structure of their team.
 The problem that I've seen in practice is that in command-and-control organizations (usually giving lip service to agile in poor Scrum and SAFe implementations) the teams aren't empowered to make those kinds of changes to the software, so they continue to churn.
 However, with the appropriate skills and authority, this is a good approach to achieving collective code ownership.